Materials Engineer specializing in the structural integrity and durability of metallic alloys.

 • I have developed the hydrogen microprint technique in-house to study the preferential hydrogen sites in steels.

-Technical Expertise and Methods 🔧
+Technical Skills 🔧

 Academic Contributions and Recognition 🎓